 It worked, but over time I realised that it was at the expense of my waistline.
 I was stuffing myself with lots of unhealthy foods at least once a week and it was beginning to show.
 It forced me to look for healthier options.

-If you’ve had a drink on an empty stomach you know the feeling; before long you start to feel quite drunk, crave all sorts of greasy foods, and the cravings don’t go away the more you drink.
-In fact, they get worse.
+If you’ve had a drink on an empty stomach you know the feeling; before long you start to feel quite drunk, and the more you drink, often the hungrier you get.
 That’s why Saturday nights out usually end with a visit to the fast food joint.

 Research suggests there are two reasons for this: the first is that alcohol causes a drop in your blood sugar levels which causes a craving for carbohydrates.
 The other reason is that alcohol makes your brain extra-sensitive to external cues.
-Food aromas become more intense and before you know it you are snacking on cheesy fries or nachos.
+Food aromas become more intense and before you know it you are snacking on cheesy fries or nachos and you don’t stop until they are all gone!

 It’s for these two reasons that so many pubs offer greasy snacks to their patrons.
 They know that after a few drinks they will not be able to resist whatever’s on offer, whether it’s chicken wings, cheese burgers, fries or onion rings.